These thick, fluffy Greek yogurt pancakes are packed with protein and taste like a weekend treat you can eat any day. ♡

 - Banana pancakes: Mash one ripe banana into the yogurt mixture before adding the dry ingredients.

-- Lemon ricotta style: Add 1 tablespoon lemon juice and 1 teaspoon lemon zest to the batter for a bright, citrusy twist.
+- Lemon ricotta style: Add 1 tablespoon lemon juice and 1 teaspoon lemon zest for a bright, citrusy twist.

-- Chocolate chip: Sprinkle mini chocolate chips onto each pancake right after pouring the batter on the griddle.
+- Chocolate chip: Sprinkle mini chocolate chips onto each pancake right after pouring the batter.

 - Protein boost: Add 1 scoop of vanilla protein powder and an extra splash of milk to the batter.

 Yes.
 Let them cool completely, then freeze in a single layer on a baking sheet.
 Once frozen, transfer to a zip-top bag.
-Reheat in the toaster straight from frozen.
+They keep for up to 2 months.
+Reheat straight from frozen in the toaster for a quick weekday breakfast.

 Greek Yogurt Pancakes